GIULIOHHH/CPPS/Alg/Max Flow (Edmonds-Karp).md

 CPH chapter 20
 ## Edge disjoint paths
 Given a graph, find the number of possible paths from the source to the sink.
-Each edge can appear in at most one path.
+E ach edge can appear in at most one path.
 ![[Pasted image 20240607213205.png|400]]
 Its the max flow of the graph where the capacity of each edge is one.
 ## Node disjoint paths